MortenRoemer/MortenRoemer/README.md

 👋 Hi, I’m @MortenRoemer

-Software Engineer @ LichtBlick SE
+Team Lead Software Engineering @ LichtBlick SE

 <!---
 MortenRoemer/MortenRoemer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.